livingearth-system/livingearth-system.github.io/tools/analyze-the-data.md

 first-heading="Accessing data cubes through Jupyter Hub" first-content-top="Here, you can currently access the data cubes of satellite sensor data and derived products from Wales and Austraila​, where the Living Earth system is implemented.  "

-first-content-bottom="​Select the country from the drop down menu and then sign in, where you can upload and run Living Earth notebooks from either country.
-You will need to create (for Australia) or request (for Wales; email livingwales@aber.ac.uk) an account prior to signing in.
-When you are in, explore also the notebooks available for data processing and analysis and use these to build or modifiy your own notebooks.   "
+first-content-bottom="​Select the country from the drop down menu and then sign in.
+For Digital Earth Australia, you will need to first create an account at the link if you have not already done so.
+For the Welsh Data Cube, you can request access by emailiing livingwales@aber.ac.uk.
+When you sign in, you will have access to a historical but accumulating archive of satellite data and derived products, including environmental descriptors and the annual land cover maps constructed from these using the Living Earth system.
+You can interrogate, process and analyses these within the data cubes without having to download any data to your own computer.
+A wide range of Jupyter notebooks are avialabel which you can explore and use to build or modify your own.   "

 second-heading="More on JupyterHub"
 second-content-top="JupyterHub brings the power of notebooks to groups of users.
 It gives users      access to